Bollinger Bands Breakout Strategy

 1. Create strategy: "Bollinger Breakout"

-2. Build entry condition (upward breakout):
+2. Build entry condition (upward breakout with band expansion):

 Buy Signal: